 While students in higher-income towns such as Greenwich and Darien have easy access to guidance counselors, school psychologists, personal laptops, and up-to-date textbooks, those in high-poverty areas like Bridgeport and New Britain don’t.

-Greenwich spends $6,000 more per pupil per year than Bridgeport does, according to the State Department of Education.
+According to the State Department of Education, Greenwich spends $6,000 more per pupil per year than Bridgeport.

 Given their inferior education, it’s harder for poor kids to get into college.
 If they “pull themselves up by their bootstraps” and manage to educate themselves enough to get into college, they still often don’t go.
 Why not?